+27 (0)10 500 1036

 As for New Zealand medical schools, it would be wise for you to take the highest level of chemistry, physics and/or biology you can, as well as either statistics or calculus, and a language-rich class as described above.
 The rest of your schedule should be filled with subjects you will do well in, to ensure you get the highest score possible.

 Speaking of scores, let's talk about what you need to get into AU and NZ medical schools!

 If you are interested in Australian med schools in any state or territory except for Queensland, you will need an ATAR (Australian Tertiary Admissions Rank).

 How do you get an ATAR if you're not from Australia?

 Easy!
 The universities you apply to convert your grades into an ATAR for you.
-However, if you're interested in checking out what your ATAR might be, take a look at our handy-dandy calculators:
+However, if you're interested in checking out what your ATAR might be, check out our table below!

-To be safe, anyone interested in AU med schools should aim for an 98-99 ATAR at a minimum; that being said, if you're chasing top universities, your ATAR needs to be closer to 99.95.
+To be safe, anyone interested in Australian medical schools should aim for an 98-99 ATAR at a minimum; that being said, if you're chasing top universities, your ATAR needs to be closer to 99.95.
 In fact, the USyd direct entry program only accepts people with a 99.95 ATAR so if you're keen on attending that program, you better start studying!